 Meanwhile back in Room 16, the Oscar Wilde Suite (which is not generally open for inspection) has several of his still unpaid bills framed on the wall, plus the manager’s letter of demand.

-As Wilde quipped, “I am dying as I have lived — beyond my means.”
+As Wilde quipped in this famous quote “I am dying as I have lived — beyond my means.”

 L’Hotel, 13 Rue Des Beaux Artes, Paris, is a member of Small Luxury Hotels of the World.